Magazine

 • Place the slices side by side in the organic cotton gauze tray.

-• Using your hands or the bottom of a jar, squeeze the lemon a bit to release the juice and essential oils.
+• Using your hands or the bottom of a glass, squeeze the lemon a bit to release the juice and essential oils.

 • Place the wrap around the neck (avoiding the spine) and tie the ribbons at the back of the neck.

-• As soon as the wrap starts to get warm, it should be removed.
+• As soon as the wrap begins to get warm, it should be removed.

 • This wrap can be repeated regularly.